What is a one-time donor ?

 Example of ‘seva’ (selfless service) filmed in a classroom in July 2025 This involves private lessons given to older children who are struggling with mathematics.
 This is a pilot project led by the on-site maths teacher in conjunction with an English donor (Denise?) and her friend Umika, an economics student at university (in England) who is very talented in mathematics and has also helped children in the United Kingdom.
 This is a wonderful project for the school’s pupils and will certainly inspire others !
 A big thank you to our English friends!

-Donations of reusable sanitary towels for girls (Sai Children UK)
+Donations of reusable sanitary towels for girls

 Offering them breakfast